Occupations in demand are marked with this symbol .

 Before you enrol:

-For more information about the initiative, see Free TAFE for Priority Courses.
+For more information, see Free TAFE for Priority Courses.

 This course is available to study as a pre-apprenticeship.
 A pre-apprenticeship is a great way to get a feel for the industry before committing to an apprenticeship.

 Some pre-apprenticeships can help reduce the length of a formal apprenticeship.
 This only applies to selected courses approved by the Victorian Registration and Qualifications Authority (VRQA).
 To find out if this applies to your pre-apprenticeship contact your training provider.

 For more information about pre-apprenticeships, see our Pre-Apprenticeships page.

 The courses shown on the Victorian Skills Gateway website are regulated qualifications under the Australian Qualifications Framework (AQF), or short training programs made up of units of competency from regulated qualifications.

 The full fee range does not factor in any government subsidies.